alexkuang0/blog/content/posts/cf-pages-hugo.md

 date: 2022-05-08T16:16:09-05:00
 Summary: This is my new favorite combo -- also how this website is built upon.
 showtoc: true
+tags:
+- Tutorial
+- Cloudflare
+- Hugo
 ---

 This is my new favorite combo -- also how this website is built upon.
 I am using [Hugo][hugo] and [PaperMod][papermod] (a Hugo theme) on [Cloudflare Pages][cf-pages].

-**Hugo** is a static site generator written in Go, so it runs much faster than SSGs written in scripting languages like Jekyll and Hexo. **Cloudflare Pages** is a new alternative to [GitHub Pages][gh-pages], where we can take advantages of Cloudflare's global CDN and integrations with other Cloudflare services.
+**Hugo** is a static site generator written in Go, so it runs much faster than SSGs written in scripting languages like Jekyll and Hexo. **Cloudflare Pages** is a new alternative to [GitHub Pages][gh-pages], where we can take advantage of Cloudflare's global CDN and integrations with other Cloudflare services.
 It is easy, works great and I wanna share it with you.

 ## Set up Hugo and PaperMod